 Choosing between a bank or mortgage broker is one of the most important decisions you can make when refinancing or purchasing a new home.

 Rates and fees can vary drastically and should weigh heavily in your decision.
-Often times, you should consult at least one bank AND one broker to compare.
+You should consult at least one bank AND one broker to compare.